Overview

 Tracks how the frequency and sentiment of specific topics changes over time

-Key unstructured data sources in CX
+What are the key unstructured data sources in CX?

 SourceVolumeInsight value